Skip to ContentSkip to Footer

 Teaching Interest

 I have taught many different courses in several fields: developmental courses, liberal arts courses, communication courses and philosophy courses.
 I especially enjoy teaching ethics, symbolic logic, public speaking and organizational communication classes.
-I try to do my best to balance what students learn from theory and experience and ensure that students are engaged with each other and the material.
+I try to do my best to balance what students learn from theory and experience to ensure that students are engaged with each other. myself and the material.

 Research Interest